qbss/installit/README.md

             --changelog             - Fetch and view the insit changelog.
             --quiet|-q              - Runs in quiet mode.
 Errors still output.
             --debug|-D              - Enables the built-in bash debugging.
+            --restore|-R            - Restore backups from before update(s).
+            --no-backup             - Do not back-up for a WHAT update.
             --no-check|-N           - Do not check for version updates.
             --just-check|-J         - Only check for version updates.
             --update|-U             - Replace and/or update existing files.